al1brn/geonodes/docs/getting_started.md

     pass
 ```

+> [!WARNING]
-> :warning: when opening a tree, the existing nodes are deleted!
+> When opening a tree, the existing nodes are deleted!

 ### Creating a Group